 It’s not often that you use the term ‘fun’ when describing a POS, but this is something that QuickBooks manages to inject into its interface and experience.
 So many options and so much variety within such a neat interface make it a joy to use and customize.

 What makes QuickBooks rather special is that it can be used by organizations of all sizes.
 You can step into the system as a tiny little retail outlet and emerge as a large enterprise on the other end, and the software will keep up with your demands.

 ShopKeep is a firm favorite in the POS market because it is so darn easy to use and so ubiquitous.
 It can be used across multiple operating systems and devices, it fits into most business sizes and capacities, and the pricing set is adaptable to suit most budgets.

 ShopKeep has real-time data analytics capabilities, which is great, but it does ask you to pay for value-added extras, many of which come standard with competing products.

 The front and back office interfaces and systems are beautifully integrated so you can move effortlessly between the various parts of the platform without getting confused or needing to learn a new interface.
 It is also easy to customize across inventory, table management and menus.

 ShopKeep works well across eCommerce and retail sectors, providing a selection of add-ons that allow you to customize it in the right direction.
 These do have to be paid for, but some of them are really well-designed and relevant.

-- Read the full review: ShopKeep POS
+Read our full ShopKeep review.

-6. TouchBistro: Best for restaurants
+6. TouchBistro: Best POS system for restaurants